Jordan Holland

 Jordan Rashad Holland (born March 15, 1995) is an American former professional football cornerback.
 He is the son of outside linebackers coach and run game specialist Johnny Holland for the San Francisco 49ers.
 He played college football at Prairie View A&M University in Texas and attended Elkins High School in Missouri City, Texas.
-He has also been a member of the Billings Wolves and Cleveland Gladiators.
+He was a member of the Billings Wolves, Cleveland Gladiators, Edmonton Eskimos, San Antonio Commanders, and San Francisco 49ers.

 Professional career

 On August 26, 2019, Holland signed with the San Francisco 49ers.
 He was waived during final roster cuts on August 30, 2019.